cedricwalter/cedricwalter.github.io/content/posts/crypto/2020-04-11-bitcoin-ethereum-price-ticker-using-raspberry-pi-and-displayotron.md

 You need obviously a raspberry pi, ideally with WIFI build in if you don 't like cables

 * PI Zero W
 * Raspberry pi 1, single core, will require an Ethernet cable
 * Raspberry pi 2 , dual core, will require an Ethernet cable
 * Raspberry pi 3 or 4, a bit a shame to use this amount of power for that task, has built in WIFI

-A displayOTron (<a rel="noreferrer noopener" href="https://shop.pimoroni.com/products/display-o-tron-hat" target="_blank">Shop</a> &#8211; [Github][1]) Includes a 16&#215;3 character LCD display, 6-zone RGB LED backlight, bar graph, and six capacitive touch buttons all in one slim package.
+A displayOTron https://shop.pimoroni.com/products/display-o-tron-hat Includes a 3 character LCD display, 6-zone RGB LED backlight, bar graph, and six capacitive touch buttons all in one slim package.

 ## Installing the Software